yaml/yaml-spec/spec/spec.md

 For readability, _block collections styles_ are not denoted by any [indicator].
-Instead, YAML uses a lookahead method, where a block collection is distinguished from a [plain scalar] only when a [key: value pair] or a [sequence entry] is seen.
+Instead, YAML uses a lookahead method, where a block collection is distinguished from a [plain scalar] only when a [key/value pair] or a [sequence entry] is seen.